pikatchu/closedsource/book/0850-job_hall.md

 Sebastian turned back to Leo and Jasmina, and they exchanged quick glances, a silent acknowledgment that everything was going according to plan.
 Keeping their movements steady and unhurried, they pushed the trolleys toward the security checkpoint.

 A pair of guards stood by the entrance, monitoring the metal detectors and scanning equipment.
 One of them eyed the approaching group and held up a hand.
-“What’s this?”
+“What's this?”

 Sebastian barely looked up from his clipboard, feigning disinterest.
 “Delivery.
 Goes in the main hall.
-That’s what they told us at reception.”
+That's what they told us at reception.”

 The guard turned to the receptionist, who gave a brief nod.
 The guards still looked skeptical but motioned for them to proceed.
 “Fine.
 But you need to take your shoes off and go through weapon detection.”